 How to Apply for Financial Aid

 The Free Application for Federal Student Aid (FAFSA) is Guilford College’s official application for need-based financial aid including federal grants, low-interest loans, and federal work-study opportunities.
-(Information from your admission application is used to award merit-based aid.)
+Information from your admission application is used to award merit-based aid.

-Every student is encouraged to complete the FAFSA because Guilford also uses it to award additional grants and work-study.
-Please note the following:
+Every student is encouraged to complete the FAFSA at www.fafsa.gov.
+Guilford College uses the FAFSA results to award all forms of financial aid.

 - Guilford’s Federal School Code is 002931.

-- The FAFSA is available every year beginning Oct.
-1. You can save time by using the data-retrieval tool to transfer tax information directly from the IRS.
+- The FAFSA is available every year beginning October 1.
+You can save time by using the data-retrieval tool to transfer tax information directly from the IRS.
 Check out this video content from the U.S. Department of Education — How to Fill Out the FAFSA.

 Guilford’s financial aid counselors are eager to help.
 If you have any questions, please contact the Office of Financial Aid at 336.316.2354.